aforren1/rasppi-exp/README.md

-## Contains script and/or instructions for downloading all necessary components to
-## a new raspbian image
+## Contains instructions for downloading all necessary components to a new raspbian image

 A few observations so far: